Former Seahawk Tarvaris Jackson dies in car accident at age 36

 The Seahawks, though, then signed Matt Flynn and drafted Wilson following that season and Jackson was traded in August to Buffalo.

-He never played for the Bills, and the following year was cut in June and quickly re-signed by the Seahawks to serve as the backup to Wilson.
+He never played for the Bills, and the following year was cut in June and quickly re-signed by the Seahawks to serve as the backup to Wilson, a move met with great enthusiasm in the locker room.

 “We thought of Tarvaris as a tremendously tough football player and competitive kid that battled for us,” Carroll said when the team brought Jackson back in 2013.
 “We’re a little better than we were in those days so we bring him back with the thought that he’ll make this a very competitive situation.”